tvpollet/tvpollet.github.io/_posts/2026-01-30-Doi_checker.md

 ![Layout app](/img/Info_doi_layout.png "The App")

-I recommend running only a couple of .pdfs at a time (Would not recommend running dozens of pdfs in one go - thought it likely will work... .).
+I recommend running only a couple of .pdfs at a time (Would not recommend running dozens of pdfs in one go - though it likely will work... .).
 I recommend exporting your results and removing the ones you checked from the folder and to batch your work if there are large amounts you intend to check.

 **Known issues / limitations**:

-* I have checked only a handful of .pdfs (incl. published papers and turnitin downloaded from Blackboard).
+* I have checked only a handful of .pdfs (incl. published papers and Turnitin .pdfs downloaded from Blackboard).
 I have also checked a MS word doc converted to .pdf.
-It works fine but I have not tested all flavours of fonts, etc. It runs smoothly but you might have to wait a while if there are many refs (and or longer .pdfs)
+It works fine but I have not tested all flavours of fonts, etc. It runs smoothly but you might have to wait a while if there are many refs (and/or longer .pdfs)

 * This relies on crossref (www.crossref.org / check status if it is down) which captures meta-data.
 Though widely used, there are some doi's that are not indexed in crossref.
 If you intend to run truly massive volumes of ref checks you should get in touch with me and I'll look into tweaking this so you can rely on their API.